 Villa Maria College is approved by the New York State Division of Veterans Affairs for the training of veterans and other eligible students.
 Veterans or families of veterans who are eligible for Department of Veterans Affairs/G.I.
-Bill Educational Benefits (chapters 30, 31, 32, 33, 35, 103, 106A, 1606 and 1607) are able to attend Villa Maria College and receive their benefits.
-The Department of Veterans Affairs pays benefits directly to students.
-Amounts vary according to student status (full-time, three-guarter time, half-time, and less than half-time) and according to the specific chapter under which a student is receiving benefits.
+Bill Educational.
+Veterans must meet the criteria established by the Department of Veterans Affairs.